Lucian-Hong/ECEM202A_FinalProject/docs/report.md

 ### Potential Impact
 If successful, this project will:
 - Enhance operational efficiency in search and retrieval tasks.
-- Improve safety for operators in hazardous environments.
+- Improve safety for operators in complex environments.
 - Provide a scalable solution for diverse domains, including industrial and emergency applications.

 ### Challenges